idaholab/moose/modules/doc/content/getting_started/installation/offline_installation.md

 curl -L -O https://gitlab.com/slepc/slepc/-/archive/bda551b/slepc-bda551b.tar.gz
 ```

 At this point, everything necessary should be downloaded and available in the directory hierarchy at `~/offline`.
-At this time, you may copy this directory to your offline-no-internet access machine.
+At this time, you may copy this directory to your offline-no-internet access machine's home directory.
 At the time of this writing, tallying up the disc space used equates to approximately ~2GB.
 Depending on your internet connection, you may want to compress the entire ~/offline directory instead (saves about 500Mb):

 ```bash
 cd ~/